chrissparksnj/course_notes/react_notes/5-React-Notes.md

      // null - the objects properties.

 ```
+* h1: type of element we wish to create
+* 'Baked Salmon' - the elements children
+* null - the objects properties.

 *  Attributes are passed into the props argument.
 ```
      var list = React.createElement("ul", {"id":"example"},